 But let’s explore with a little more detail the things you’ll probably find at our tables:

-Smoked meats and sausages
+Portuguese Smoked meats and sausages

 These unhealthy treats will also show up in any traditional restaurant around here.
 Several varieties can be found all over the country and you can see them as the main protein of a dish, like Alheira (click here), as a garnish in the middle of your rice, like Blood Sausage (click here), or solo like Roasted Chorizo (click here).

-Fish and sea food
+Portuguese Fish and seafood

 Portugal is the 3rd largest consumer of fish in the whole world!
 Only Iceland and Japan eat more fish than us!
 The Portuguese person eats an average of 57kg of fish per year, and Octopus (click here), Sardines (click here) and Codfish (click here) are our favourites.